TechBeamers

 CSharp Programming language, CSharp Programmer, Python Unit Testing.

-How to replace multiple chars/substring in a string?
+How to replace multiple chars/substrings in a string

 For example, we may have the following original string: